Statement of Non-Discrimination and Harassment and Discrimination Reporting Procedures

 Disability Discrimination

-Any member of the UC Law SF College of the Law community who believes he or she has been subjected to unlawful discrimination on the basis of disability is encouraged to report such a concern to the ADA-Section 504 Coordinator, Andrea Bing, or to the US Department of Education’s Office for Civil Rights.
+Any member of the UC Law SF College of the Law community who believes themself to have been subjected to unlawful discrimination on the basis of disability is encouraged to report such a concern to the ADA-Section 504 Coordinator, Andrea Bing, or to the US Department of Education’s Office for Civil Rights.
 Andrea Bing is responsible for coordinating UC Law SF’ compliance with these disability rights laws.
 Questions or concerns related the rights of persons with disabilities may also be directed to her.

-Additionally, any student who believes he or she has been discriminated against on the basis of disability may file a grievance under the Students with Disabilities policy.
+Additionally, any student who believes themself to have been discriminated against on the basis of disability may file a grievance under the Student Complaints and Grievances policy which is located as Appendix B in the Student Handbook.

-If you are a student with a documented disability and believe you require reasonable accommodations, please contact the Disability Resource Program or view their page for more information.
+If you are a student with a documented disability and believe you require reasonable accommodations, please contact the Disability Resource Program or view the DRP web page for more information.